Earl of Denbigh: Claimed descent from the Habsburgs

+The 1st and 2nd Earl of Denbigh and 1st Earl of Desmond (4th creation)

 William Feilding, the First Earl of Denbigh

-William Feilding was Master of the Great Wardrobe under King James I and also took part in the Expedition to Cádiz of 1625.
+Sir William Feilding was Master of the Great Wardrobe under King James I and also took part in the Expedition to Cádiz of 1625.
 Feilding had already been created Baron Feilding, of Newnham Paddox in the County of Warwick, and Viscount Feilding in 1620 before being made Earl of Denbigh in 1622.
 All three titles are in the Peerage of England.
+In 1631, Lord Denbigh visited the Safavid court in Persia.

 Basil Feilding, the Second Earl of Denbigh

 Lord Denbigh was succeeded by his eldest son, Basil, the second Earl.
-In contrast to his father, he fought as a Parliamentarian in the Civil War.
-In 1664 he was created Baron St Liz in the Peerage of England, with remainder to the heirs male of his father.
+Basil served as ambassador to Venice, and in military service to the Holy Roman Empire.
+He famously fought as a roundhead in the Civil War, unlike the rest of the family.
+In 1664, he was created Baron St Liz in the Peerage of England, with remainder to the heirs male of his father.

 George Feilding, the First Earl of Desmond (4th Creation)

 William's second son was the Hon.
 George Feilding.
 In 1622, when George was around 8 years old, James I created him Baron Fielding, of Lecaghe in the County of Tipperary, and Viscount Callan, of Callan in the County of Kilkenny.
 At the same time, George was given the right to the title Earl of Desmond as and when the previous holder of that title died without an heir.
 That happened in 1628.
 All three titles were in the Peerage of Ireland.
 Earl of Desmond is an ancient Irish title, the 1628 award was its 4th, and current creation.